-We spoke with three people receiving a service and five members of staff, which included the registered manager.
+We spoke with 14 people receiving a service, two relatives and 10 members of staff, which included the registered manager and home manager employed to carrying out the daily running of the home.
 We spent time talking with people and observing the interactions between them and staff.
-We also spoke to a visiting friend of one of the people living at the home.